rmwenzel/disaster_response/README.md

-cd# Disaster Response NLP Pipeline and Web App
+# Disaster Response NLP Pipeline and Web App

 A simple Flask web app that uses NLP to classify messages into categories related to disaster reponse.